Sitefinity/Sitefinity-CLI/README.md

   * Pages are duplicated by default and excluded from the navigation.
   * Once the page is fully migrated, specify the --replace option

+**NOTE** You will only be allowed to specify the --replace option when the page has a duplicate.

 **NOTE** The tool uses the page's 'UrlName' property OR the page template's 'Name' property to identify the page/page template that it created.
 The format has a suffix of (migrated to Decoupled).
 This is done to avoid conflicts with existing pages/page templates.

 **NOTE** The tool only uses data from the published pages/page templates.
 Draft/temp changes are not migrated.